nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-5/index.md

 }
 ```

-But what good is the `(indirect,X)` mode?
+But what good is the very weird `(indirect,X)` mode?
 [Assembly Cookbook for the Apple II/IIe](https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/programming/6502assembly/Assembly_Cookbook_for_the_Apple_II_IIe.pdf)
 (p79) describes it as "an oddball" and not much use other than with X = 0,
 and a quick look at the
 [Apple II DOS Source Code](https://computerhistory.org/blog/apple-ii-dos-source-code/)
-suggests the same.
+suggests the same ... it is used, but only with X = 0.

 # MULTIPLE SPRITES

 Okay, time to actually make some progress on this game.
-At the moment, there's exactly one sprite.
+At the moment, there's exactly one sprite, the goose.
 Let's have a list of sprites instead.
-We want to write these from back to front so they occlude in the correct way.
-We could do this by keeping the sprite list ordered, but for now let's just run through it once per row.

 * Number of Sprites
 * For each Sprite